MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/defender-xdr-entra-mto.md

 ## Managing the lifecycle and access of a SOC user

 Microsoft Entra provides the controls needed to govern the lifecycle of a SOC user and to securely provide access to the resources they need.
 In this document, the term source tenant refers to where the SOC users originate and authenticate against.
-Target tenant refers to the tenant that they are investigating when there is an incident.
-An organization will likely have several target tenants due to mergers and acquisitions, aligning tenants with business units, and aligning tenants with geos.
+Target tenant refers to the tenant that they're investigating when there's an incident.
+Organization have multiple target tenants due to mergers and acquisitions, aligning tenants with business units, and aligning tenants with geos.

 ### Lifecycle control

-**Entitlement management, through access packages and connected organizations** allows the target tenant administrator to define collections of resources (ex: app app roles, directory roles, and groups) that users from the source tenant can request access to.
-If the user is approved for the resources they need, but don’t yet have a B2B account, entitlement management will automatically create a B2B account for the user in the target tenant, and even remove those accounts when the user doesn’t have any remaining entitlements in the target tenant.
+**Entitlement management, through access packages and connected organizations** allows the target tenant administrator to define collections of resources (ex: app roles, directory roles, and groups) that users from the source tenant can request access to.
+If the user is approved for the resources they need, but don’t yet have a B2B account, entitlement management will automatically create a B2B account for the user in the target tenant.
+When they don't have any remaining entitlements in the target tenant, their B2B account wil automatically be removed.
 [Learn more](../../id-governance/entitlement-management-organization.md)

 **Cross-tenant synchronization** allows the source tenant to automate creating, updating, and deleting B2B users across tenants in an organization.